Callanwolde Fine Arts Center: Architectural history

-Callanwolde’s architect: Henry Hornbostel (1867-1961)
+Architect Henry Hornbostel

-Callanwolde was designed by architect Henry Hornbostel of Pittsburgh.
-Hornbostel, born in Brooklyn, New York, was classically trained at Columbia University in New York City and the Ecole des Beaux Arts in Paris.
+Callanwolde was designed by architect Henry Hornbostel (1867–1961) of Pittsburgh.
+Born in Brooklyn, New York, he was classically trained at Columbia University in New York City and the Ecole des Beaux Arts in Paris.
 He began work in Pittsburgh in 1904 after winning the Carnegie Technical Schools Competition for the design of the campus that is now Carnegie Mellon University.
-He founded the Department of Architecture at Carnegie Tech, and, in addition to a private practice in Pittsburgh, he taught at Columbia University and was at various times a partner in the New York firms of Howell, Stokes & Hornbostel; Wood, Palmer & Hornbostel; Palmer & Hornbostel; and Palmer, Hornbostel & Jones.
-Although the bulk of his practice centered in and around Pittsburgh, Hornbostel executed projects throughout the country, including the campus plans of Carnegie Tech in Pittsburgh, Emory University in Atlanta, and Northwestern University in Evanston, Illinois; several bridges in New York City; and government buildings in Albany, NY and Oakland, CA.
+He founded the Department of Architecture at Carnegie Tech.
+In addition to a private practice in Pittsburgh, he taught at Columbia University.
+He was at various times a partner in the New York firms of Howell, Stokes & Hornbostel; Wood, Palmer & Hornbostel; Palmer & Hornbostel; and Palmer, Hornbostel & Jones.
+Although the bulk of his practice centered in and around Pittsburgh, Hornbostel executed projects throughout the country, including the campus plans of Carnegie Tech in Pittsburgh, Emory University in Atlanta, and Northwestern University in Evanston, Illinois; several bridges in New York City; and government buildings in Albany, New York and Oakland, California.

-One of the many enduring structures Henry Hornbstel designed was the Williamsburg Bridge (1903) in New York City.
-Connecting Manhattan to Brooklyn, and designed by Hornbostel and Leffert L. Buck, the 1,600 foot bridge took over seven years to complete.
-When the bridge opened in 1903, it was the first all-steel, large-scale suspension bridge built in the country –and the longest of its kind in the world.
+One of the many enduring structures Hornbstel designed was the Williamsburg Bridge (1903) in New York City.
+Connecting Manhattan to Brooklyn, and designed by Hornbostel and Leffert L. Buck, the 1,600-foot bridge took over seven years to complete.
+When the bridge opened in 1903, it was the first all-steel, large-scale suspension bridge built in the country, and the longest of its kind in the world.
 It remained the world's longest suspension bridge until the 1920s.

-Hornbostel apparently met Howard Candler through a project for The Coca-Cola Company.
+Hornbostel apparently met Howard Candler through a project for the Coca-Cola Company.
 In 1915, he designed the master plan for Emory University when it was relocated to Atlanta from Oxford, Georgia.

 Hornbostel's work, while drawing heavily on historic precedents of Gothic, Tudor, and Renaissance styles, foreshadows the beginnings of a modernist sensibility in its stripped-down use of forms and relative absence of ornamentation.
 In this, it represents a transitional period between the academic classicism and gothic revival of the 19th century and the modernist movement of the 20th century.

 The Henry Hornbostel Collection is housed in the Architecture Archives of Carnegie Mellon University's Libraries.

-Drawings, Plans and other information about the original design of the Emory University Campus are maintained by the University Library's Special Collections.
+Drawings, plans and other information about the original design of the Emory University Campus are maintained by the University Library's Special Collections.